Exhibitmark/Crum/README.md

 Bitmap Injection for the warthog on Last Resort grym.exe -m zanzibar.map -i 1360 -n new_warthog_texture.dds

-Thanks to:\n
+Thanks to:

-Camden for the knowledge drop of how the tag system works\n Krevil for info on Halo 3 zone info
+Camden for the knowledge drop of how the tag system works

+Krevil for info on Halo 3 zone info